 The devotion to Notre-Dame-de-Foy in Canada

-Discovery of the statue:
+Discovery of the small statue:

 A shrine:

-The statue was first placed in another oak tree, but the baron of Celles, having noticed that someone had tried to steal it, took it to his oratory in the castle of Vêves (barony of Celles).
-Visitors and pilgrims began to flock there.
+At first, the statue was placed in another oak tree, but the Baron de Celles, having noticed that attempts had been made to steal it, moved it to his oratory in the Château de Vêves (barony of Celles).
+Visitors and pilgrims began to flock to the site.

 Miracles in the Outaouais region :